 An increasing number of higher education institutions move towards innovating teaching methods to enhance the student learning experience.
 Simulations in engineering education bring broad-spectrum benefits.

-All PSC tasks come with a stable flowsheet, detailed process description, and step-by-step instructions for easy classroom integration.
+PSC task comes with a stable flowsheet, detailed process description, and step-by-step instructions for easy classroom integration.
 You can define your own way of working with PSC or choose one of the proposed options:

 You can make your class unique and memorable by having one of our PSC task phases scheduled for your teaching semester.
 PSC phases are independent, sequential tasks that are an integral part of the yearly challenge.
 All you need to do is to let us know when you teach and when you’d like the phase to start.
 We’ll take care of everything.